gregology/gregology.github.io/_posts/2018-03-10-pigs-sharks-caves-in-the-bahamas-sailing-sv-catsaway-ep-25.md

 Wrapping extra line around our roller furling in case of accidental deployment Drawing our jib sheets tight and securing them Creating a bridle (rope spliced to a ring that is tied to our rode with a rolling hitch.
 Two lines lead from our front outside cleats)
-Tying off our boom to one side so that it wasn’t swinging back and forth Lifting our dinghy up on our davits instead of using a tow line
+Tying off our boom to one side so that it wasn't swinging back and forth Lifting our dinghy up on our davits instead of using a tow line

 Our preparations worked, as we did not drag in 40+ gusts of wind.
 Thank goodness!